commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 #### Prerequisites
-1. The sync expects a list of `StateDraft`s that have their `key` fields set to be matched with states in the target CTP project.
+1. The sync expects a list of `StateDraft`s that have their `key` fields set to be matched with states in the target commercetools project.
 Also, the states in the target project are expected to have the `key` fields set, otherwise they won't be matched.

 2. Every state may have several `transitions` to other states.
 Therefore, in order for the sync to resolve the actual ids of those transitions, those `key`s have to be supplied in the following way: